tomlo0925/1819t1/assignments/assignment-3.md

 You can read the README file here: [http://files.grouplens.org/datasets/movielens/ml-latest-small-README.html](http://files.grouplens.org/datasets/movielens/ml-latest-small-README.html)

+**NOTE**: The original dataset may be too large for this assignment.
+If it takes a long time to compute predictions, you can use a smaller dataset available here: [https://github.com/iems5780/1819t1/blob/master/assignments/ratings.small.csv](https://github.com/iems5780/1819t1/blob/master/assignments/ratings.small.csv).
+This dataset is created by filtering away movies with less than 20 ratings, and users with less than 50 ratings.
+This dataset has ratings from 330 users on 1,235 movies.

 ### The Telegram Bot Script

 The Telegram bot script `bot.py` is used to rely user input to the server, and the server's output back to the user.
 In this assignment, you **do NOT** have to use a separate thread to communicate with the server.
 You can handler messages **sequentially** (i.e. one after another).